gbmhunter/blog/content/posts/2023/09-30-september-2023-updates/_index.md

 * Added info on providing clearance on PCBs for screw heads.

 * Added more info to the [Current Sensing page](/electronics/circuit-design/current-sensing/).

+* Added new page on [hall effect sensors](/electronics/components/hall-effect-sensors/).